New Patient Medical History Form Download

 Please inform us at the time of booking, if you feel like you would only require the time for a consultation and diagnosis as opposed to also having the treatment.
 That way our time can be better utilised for our other patients.

 Parents & Children

 Occasionally expecting mothers may experience morning sickness or specific triggers for nausea.
 Please let us know if there are any dental related triggers.
 It is most important to rinse the mouth with water to wash away the acids and not brush the teeth immediately after an episode of vomiting.
 Another common sight during pregnancy are puffy gums which easily bleed.
 This is the exaggerated reaction the body has to dental plaque and it occurs due to the change in hormone levels.
 Should this occur, please continue exercising good oral hygiene routines and it should resolve after pregnancy.
 Lastly, food cravings and frequent snacking increases the amounts of sugar levels in the mouth to heighten the risk of tooth decay.
-If possible, avoid food that have high sugar content and try to minimise the frequency of eating.
+If possible, avoid food that have high sugar/sticky/acidic content and try to minimise the frequency of eating.

 Myth: Babies suck up the calcium from their mothers' teeth.
 This cannot happen as the mother's adult teeth finish developing prior to the age of pregnancy, therefore any deficencies of calcium no longer affects the teeth as they have already formed.
-If you feel that your teeth have gotten worse during pregnancy, please give us a call, this is likely due to the change in diet, oral hygiene and lifestyle that comes with being a busy mother.
+If you feel that your teeth have gotten worse during pregnancy, please give us a call, this could be due to the change in diet, oral hygiene and lifestyle that comes with being a busy mother.